 This is an excerpt from an article I wrote for More magazine titled, Could Your Boss Have Aspergers?
 I was thinking that the article is so good and someone should give me a book deal from it.
 Then when an agent contacted me I remembered that I can’t stand having a book contract hanging over my head.
-But I like this article, so I’m posting an excerpt below, and you can read the whole article at More magazine.
+But I like this article, so I’m posting an excerpt below.

 Roughly 80 percent of adults with Asperger’s syndrome do not have full-time work, according to some studies.
 By the time I figured out I had the disorder, I had been fired from every job I had ever held.
 I had offended everyone I knew.
 Think of all the thoughts and judgments that go through your head that you’d never say aloud: You’re fat.
 You’re lazy.
 Your clothes don’t fit.
 Your office smells.
 I say these things because they’re true, and I’ve since built a career on saying what no one else will say—or maybe I have a career in spite of that.